What is Given-When-Then?

 Benefits of Using Given-When-Then

-By adopting the GWT format, Agile teams can enhance their communication and ensure that features meet the desired outcomes.
+By adopting the GWT format, Agile teams can enhance communication and ensure features meet the desired outcomes.